nvp85/vet_appointment_manager/README.md

 Prerequisites: python 3.7+, git, Postgresql 13+ running on the port 5432 (default port).

-To run this project locally implement following:
+To run this project locally implement the following:

 * Clone the repository
 ```